ich777/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
-It will also install Craftopia and run it.
+It will also install Palworld and run it.

-Initial Servername: 'Craftopia Docker' Password: '54321'
+Initial Servername: 'Palworld Docker' Password: '54321'

 **Update Notice:** Simply restart the container if a newer version of the game is available.